-- Crooklets Beach (3 miles) - Situated north of Bude the beach can be reached by a short walk that goes over Summerleaze Down, it features a wide area of golden sand at low tide and is great for families with a large car park, beach cafe and showers, it is more exposed than Summerleaze and this makes it popular for surfers.
+- Crooklets Beach (3 miles) - Situated north of Bude the beach can be reached by a short walk that goes over Summerleaze Down, it features a wide area of golden sand at low tide, large car park, beach cafe and showers, it is more exposed than Summerleaze and this makes it popular for surfers.

-- Northcott Mouth (4 miles) - A rocky cove with a sandy beach at lower tide, children will enjoy the stream that crosses the beach and the rock pools.
+- Northcott Mouth (4 miles) - A rocky cove with a sandy beach at lower tide.
 There is a small car park run by the National Trust but there are no toilet facilities.
 Surfers can also enjoy the waves created by rocky reefs.

 - Sandymouth (7 miles) - Another National Trust owned beach with a car park located at the top of the cliff and a steep ravine accessing the beach.
 This is a quieter beach and features it's own waterfall.
 There is also a cafe and public toilets.